WebAR-rocks/three-tvert-killer/README.md

 * `options` is a facultative object with these properties:
   * `<boolean> mergeVertices`: if we merge vertices before cleaning the geometry.
 Default is `true`
   * `<float> mergeVerticesTol`: merge vertices tolerancy.
 Only used if `mergeVertices=true`.
 Default is `0.00001`
-  * `<float> alignmentTol`: consider 2 units vector as colinear if the length of their cross product is lower than this value.
-Default is `0.0001`
+  * `<float> alignmentTol`: consider 2 units vector as colinear if their angles in radians is lower than this value.
+Default is `0.000005`
+  * `<boolean> verbose`: log the number of T-vertices found, and other stories.
+Default is `true`
+  * `<int> maxEdgesPerTVertex`: break the while loop if a T-vertice is a T-vertices for more than this value edges.
+Default is `100`

 ## Requirements